If you’re pregnant or trying to conceive, chances are you’re taking prenatal vitamins or have considered taking them.

 Prenatal vitamins improve the health of mothers and their babies

 Many women instinctively buy prenatal vitamins the second they find out they’re pregnant in order to give their babies a better head start.
 This was my reasonable assumption when I was pregnant with my first child as well.

 In reality, there is no scientific consensus that routine prenatal vitamin supplementation in developed countries improves the health of mothers and their babies.

 There are a few exceptions isolated to some of the prenatal multivitamin nutrients though:

 — FOLIC ACID / FOLATE

 Folic acid/folate is the only component of a prenatal multivitamin that has been scientifically proven to be helpful in pregnancy.
 Also known as vitamin B9, this nutrient plays an important role in fetal development by helping prevent major birth abnormalities like neural tube defects.

-The terms folic acid and folate are used interchangeably, but they’re not the same thing.
+You’ll often see the terms folic acid and folate being used interchangeably, but they’re NOT the same thing.